anfelipecb/weekly_paner_devops/README.md

 # Weekly Planner (Mon–Sun)

-Minimal web app to track tasks by weekday (Monday through Sunday).
-PostgreSQL backend, Flask API, minimal almost-white UI.
+This repo contains a minimal web app to track tasks by weekday (Monday through Sunday).
+PostgreSQL backend, Flask API, with a light almost-white User Interface.
+The app is deployed with a CI/CD pipeline using Jenkins.

 ## Requirements